seanmckinley/purest/README.md

 ```

 ## API options
-First: Authentication and session management is handled behind the scenes, you just need to supply your username/password in the configuration block (as shown in the example above).
+First: Authentication and session management are handled behind the scenes, you just need to supply your username/password in the configuration block (as shown in the example above).
 That's it.

 Second: The various class methods of this gem turn the provided options into HTTP parameters, and are
 named accordingly.
 For instance, ```Purest::Volume.get({:snap: true})``` translates